7 Best Authentic Places to Visit in Zanzibar

 Situated 12 km south of the island, Chumbe had been isolated as a marine reserve.
 However, today it offers terrific underwater experiences within the umbrella of a strictly controlled eco-tourism.
 The shallow-water corals are pristine and host rare birds and turtles.
 Even today zoologists are discovering new species!

 Looking for some vegan food in Zanzibar?
 Explore the Spicey Vegan Street Foods of Zanzibar.
-Also read my review on restaurant: Forodhani Food Gardens
+Also read my review of the restaurant: Forodhani Food Gardens.